Mateus-A-Carvalho/javascript-algorithms-data-structures-fcc/role-play-game/README.md

 #### Main Variables

-Theres is some variables to know before start the project.
+There is some variables to know before start the project.
 These wil be helpful in the future.

 ```javascript
 let xp = 0;